 EMCORE Corporation (the "Company" or "EMCORE") designs, manufactures and markets a broad portfolio of compound semiconductor-based products for the broadband, fiber optic, satellite and solar power markets.
-The Company was established in 1984 as a New Jersey corporation.
+The Company was established in 1984 as a New Jerseycorporation.
 The Company has two reporting segments: Fiber Optics and Photovoltaics.
 The Fiber Optics segment offers optical components, subsystems and systems that enable the transmission of video, voice and data over high-capacity fiber optic cables for high-speed data communications and telecommunications networks, cable television ("CATV") and fiber-to-the-premises ("FTTP") networks.
 The products enable information that is encoded on light signals to be transmitted, routed (switched) and received in communication networks.
 The Photovoltaics segment provides products for satellite and terrestrial applications.
 For satellite applications, the Company offers high efficiency gallium arsenide ("GaAs") solar cells, covered interconnect cells ("CICs") and fully integrated solar panels.
-For terrestrial applications, the Company has developed Concentrating Photovoltaic Systems for the utility scale solar market.
+For terrestrial applications, the Company has adapted their high-efficiency GaAs solar cells for use in solar concentrator systems.
+Furthermore, the Company has developed Concentrating Photovoltaic Systems for the utility scale solar market.
 The Company believes their products provide their customers with compelling cost and performance advantages over traditional silicon-based solutions.
-These include higher solar cell efficiency, allowing for greater conversion of light into electricity, an increased ability to benefit from use in solar concentrator systems, ability to withstand high heat environments and reduce overall footprint.
+These include higher solar cell efficiency, allowing for greater conversion of light into electricity, an increased ability to benefit from use in solar concentrator systems, ability to withstand high heat environmentsand reduce overall footprint.